 22. Directors must be current members of the Society.
 A Director shall cease to be a Director at the time he ceases to be a member of the Society.

 Meetings of Directors:

-23. Directors meetings may be held monthly at the call of the Chairperson of the Society and at such a place as the Directors may from time to time determine.
+23. Directors meetings may be held monthly at the call of any Director of the Society and at such place as the Directors may from time to time determine.

 24. Four or more of the Directors may call extraordinary meetings.

-25. A majority of the Directors then in office shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+25. A majority of the Directors then in office shall constitute a quorum for the transaction of business at any meeting of any meeting of the Board of Directors.
 A proceeding of the Directors is not invalid merely because there is less than a quorum.

 26. In case of a tied vote by the Directors, the Chair shall have the deciding vote.